-Resident meetings, albeit spur of the moment, have commenced again this year in between lockdowns.
-All residents and families are welcome to request a copy of the minutes from the DT staff (Tash, Linda, Easter or Rhiannon) at any time.
-If resident's are unwell or do not wish to attend the meeting but they would like something to be discussed they can tell Tash or Linda beforehand and they can discuss on their behalf.
+Resident meetings have commenced again in 2022.
+All residents and families are welcome to request a copy of the minutes from the DT staff (Tash, Linda, Easter and Rhiannon) at any time.
+The meetings are held second monthly in the Waratah dining room.
+If resident's are unwell or do not wish to attend the meeting but they would like something to be discussed they can tell Tash or Easter beforehand and they can discuss on their behalf.